paulstaab/cpp11_random_benchmark/README.md

 Results
 -------
-In short, the results which may be specific to my system and the tested distributions are:
+In short the results -- which may be specific to my system and the tested distributions -- are:

-- `boost/andom` is consistently faster than `std::random`.
+- `boost/random` is consistently faster than `std::random`.
 - Doing the quantile transformations myself is consistently faster than using the distributions build in the library.